 Similar cloud hosting alternatives include SiteGround, Liquid Web, Hostinger, and Hostwinds.

-6. VMWare Cloud – Hybrid cloud and Multi-cloud provider for enterprises
+6. VMware Cloud – Hybrid cloud and Multi-cloud provider for enterprises

-You can learn more about the differences between VMWare on AWS vs native AWS deployments here.
+You can learn more about the differences between VMware on AWS vs native AWS deployments here.

-Cloudways, Dell Technologies Cloud, and HPE Hybrid Cloud Solutions offer similar options to VMware Cloud.
+Cloudways, Dell Technologies Cloud, and HPE Hybrid Cloud Solutions offer options similar to VMware Cloud.

 7. Google Cloud Platform – Best for managed Kubernetes and ML/AI applications